 Foxconn is building fully robotic factories in America, run via AI-created simulations ("digital twins") using Nvidia technology.
 The factories are part of a broader effort to shift manufacturing away from China.
 Some will eventually produce AI-powered robots—humanoid and otherwise—to offset American labour shortages.

-In June 2025 Foxconn withdrew more than 300 Chinese engineers from India, apparently as part of a co-ordinated Chinese effort to slow the creation of alternative supply chains.
-The restricted flow of Chinese machine tools and dysprosium, a rare-earth element, has slowed production of iPhones and AirPods in India.
+In 2025 Foxconn withdrew more than 300 Chinese engineers from India, apparently part of a co-ordinated Chinese effort to slow alternative supply chains.
+Restricted flows of Chinese machine tools and dysprosium, a rare-earth element, have slowed Indian production of iPhones and AirPods.

 Sources: The Economist, May 21st 2025; June 14th 2025; August 14th 2025